About Open Enrollment

 It is your responsibility to notify Cornerstone Benefits Management if your employment, union status, contact information, or salary changes.
 Failure to properly notify Cornerstone will result in loss of monthly payments and/or insurance coverage.
 Notification to Cornerstone must be made by phone at (224) 770−5304 and/or by email at firstname.lastname@example.org.

 Income Verification Notice

 In the event a claim is filed, you will be required to verify your income by providing your prior year’s W-2 and/or three full months of paystubs.
 Benefit payments are subject to change based on the income you can verify at time of claim.

 Benefits Offsets, Reductions and Overpayments

 Benefits may be reduced where offsets apply.
-Benefit amounts illustrated on the Summary of Benefits & Rates guide do not reflect any applicable offsets.
+Benefit amounts illustrated in the Benefits Booklet do not reflect any applicable offsets.
 It is your responsibility as the claimant to notify Cornerstone and the insurance company of any other income sources you are receiving; failure to do so may result in an overpayment that you will be required to repay.
-Please review the group policy for further information.
+Please review the Group Policy for further information.
 If you have any questions regarding offsets, please call Cornerstone at (224) 770−5304.

 Pre-Existing Condition Limitations

-Short-Term Disability has a pre-existing condition limitation of 12 months.
-In order for a pre-existing condition to be covered, you must be an eligible Member of the group and have paid the Short-Term Disability premium for 12 consecutive months prior to your date of disability, or you must be treatment free for the 12 months prior to your date of disability (Look Back Period) for the disabling condition.
+Short-Term and Long-Term Disability have a pre-existing condition limitation of 12 months.
+In order for a pre-existing condition to be covered, you must be an eligible Member of the group and have paid the monthly cost for 12 consecutive months prior to your date of disability, or you must be treatment free for the 12 months prior to your date of disability (Look Back Period) for the disabling condition.

 More Pre-Existing Limitation Information